 When did you get to the continent of Africa again?

 During pharmacy school, I opted to do one of my clinical rotations in Zimbabwe.
 I figured if I had to spend the year rotating and essentially working for free, I’d want to do it on an adventure!

 My professor and I set up a special rotation in Zimbabwe that focused on global health and HIV/AIDS.
-That month and a half a real game-changer for me.
-I was put in a house with strangers, lived on campus, took the school bus to the hospital, and was doing incredible and meaningful work!
+That month and a half was a real game-changer for me.
+I was put in a house with strangers, lived on campus, took the school bus to the hospital, and was doing incredible and meaningful work.
 I found Zimbabweans to be the most generous and kind human beings.
-I learned so much about the history of Zimbabwe and I actually stayed in Africa for three more months and continued to explore other countries like Zambia, Botswana, Tanzania, and South Africa!
+I learned so much about the history of Zimbabwe, and I actually stayed in Africa for three more months and continued to explore other countries: Zambia, Botswana, Tanzania, and South Africa.

 Overall, what’s the most surprising thing you learned while traveling?

 I’ve learned a lot of things but the one that continues to surprise me is my growing self-confidence and how I view myself.
-It’s easy to feel like my life is a mess at home, feel down, unconfident, and be harsh on myself.
-However, whenever I’m traveling, I find that I’m able to make decisions easily, trust my gut, and that I draw people to me naturally.
-I feel like I have a different persona and people are magnetized to that.
+It’s easy to feel like my life is a mess at home, feel down or unconfident, and be harsh on myself.
+However, whenever I’m traveling, I find that I’m able to make decisions easily, trust my gut, and draw people to me naturally.
+I feel like I have a different persona, and people are magnetized to that.